dovecot/documentation/source/admin_manual/director/backend_modifications.rst

    doveadm director up

-Mark a director as being ``up``.
+Mark a backend as being ``up``.
 This is the default state.
 This is usually updated automatically by dovemon.

 .. code-block:: none

    doveadm director down

-Mark a director as being ``down``.
+Mark a backend as being ``down``.
 This is effectively the same as changing vhost count to ``0``.
 This is usually updated automatically by dovemon.

 .. code-block:: none